Paul Winchell: Ventriloquist work

 In 1948, Winchell and Joseph Dunninger were featured on Floor Show on NBC.
-Recorded via kinescope and replayed on WNBQ-TV in Chicago, the 8:30-9 p.m.
-Central Time show on Thursdays was the station's first mid-week program.
+Recorded via kinescope and replayed on WNBQ-TV in Chicago, the 8:30–9 p.m.
+Central Time show on Thursdays was the station's first midweekly program.

 During the 1950s, Winchell hosted children's (The Paul Winchell and Jerry Mahoney Show) and adult programs with his figures for NBC Television, and later for syndication.
 The NBC Saturday morning program, sponsored by Tootsie Roll, featured a clubhouse motif and a theme song co-written by Winchell and his longtime bandleader and on-air sidekick, Milton Delugg.
-The theme song was titled "HOORAY, HOORAH" which featured the secret password "SCOTTY WOTTY DOO DOO".
+The theme song was titled "HOORAY, HOORAH" and featured the secret password "SCOTTY WOTTY DOO DOO".
 An ending song titled "Friends, Friends, Friends" was sung by the children in the audience.
 In October 1956, Winchell moved to ABC, hosting Circus Time on Thursday evening for one season before returning to Winchell-Mahoney on Sunday afternoons.
 On one episode in late 1959, The Three Stooges appeared on the show to promote their joint feature film venture, Stop, Look and Laugh.
 Winchell made an appearance on Nanny and the Professor (Season 2, Episode 13) as a "mean old man" (a puppeteer who had retired into seclusion after losing his wife in an accident).
 In 1996, Winchell contracted with figure maker Tim Selberg to construct a more contemporary version of Jerry Mahoney, which Winchell described as "Disney-esque".
 Winchell used the new figure version to pitch a new TV series idea to Michael Eisner.
 In 2009, Winchell was featured in the comedy documentary I'm No Dummy, directed by Bryan W. Simon.

 Voice acting

 Winchell's career after 1968 included various voice roles for animated television series.
 For Hanna-Barbera, he played the character Dick Dastardly in multiple series (including Wacky Races and Dastardly and Muttley in their Flying Machines); Clyde and Softy on Wacky Races and The Perils of Penelope Pitstop; Fleegle on The Banana Splits Adventure Hour; and Gargamel on The Smurfs.

+Winchell had also at one point, auditioned for the role of the Pillsbury Doughboy for the Pillsbury Company commercials, but lost out to Paul Frees.

 He also provided the voice of Bubi Bear in Help!...
-It's the Hair Bear Bunch! in 1971, Revs on Wheelie and the Chopper Bunch, Moe on The Robonic Stooges and Shake on The CB Bears.
+It's the Hair Bear Bunch! in 1971, Revs on Wheelie and the Chopper Bunch, Moe on The Robonic Stooges, and Shake on The CB Bears.
 In 1973, he did the voice of Goober the Dog on the H-B show Goober and the Ghost Chasers and also guest starred as the rain-making villain on an episode of Hong Kong Phooey.
 For Disney, Winchell voiced Tigger in Disney's Winnie-the-Pooh featurettes, and won a Grammy Award for his performance in Winnie the Pooh and Tigger Too.